Operation Round Up

 John Pratt, Chairman.
 Mike Rissler- Vice Chairman and Terry Bruner – Secretary/Treasurer

-Kathy Collom, Sally Curley, Dennis Fordice, Sharon Harmon, Mike Lewman, Marilee Pearson, Diana Ruark.
+Kathy Collom, Sally Curley, Dennis Fordice, Sharon Harmon, Chris Sanders, Marilee Pearson, Diana Ruark.

 How to apply for a grant